hyl3rid/blog/data/blog/veganfrenchtoast.md

 **For the french toast:**

-- Pour milk and mix with a egg in a shallow dish.
-Add cinnamon powder and nutmeg.
+- Pour almond milk, flax seeds, cinnamon powder, and nutmeg into a shallow dish.
 Mix well so that everything is well incorporated.
+Let it rest for 5 minutes.
-- In a frying pan, melt butter.
+- In a frying pan, heat coconut oil.
 - Dip the preferred bread slice in the mixture so that it is completely damp with it.
 Place this bread on a frying pan and let it cook for a minute or two.
 Flip and cook the other side until it gets a golden color.
 - Repeat this step with all the bread slices.
-- Serve the french toast with homemade blueberry jelly.
+- Serve the vegan french toast with homemade blueberry jelly.
 Enjoy!

-**Note:** The french toast made be placed inside an oven to either keep them warm or cook them a bit more